 It’s easier to walk places – Walkable communities are hot real estate right now and there is great demand to not have to use a car to do routine errands like grocery shopping.
 Living in a walkable area decreases the need to own a car and some people are able to ditch it entirely as a result.
 Also there has been a rise in telecommuting and working from home which further decreases the use of cars.

 All of that being said, we’re still a culture very much in love with our cars.
 Over 90 percent of American households own at least one car and 80 percent of commuters use a car at some point in their commute.
 But that is changing slowly but surely.

 I don’t think anyone enjoys going through that every day.

-Churchill has short-term corporate housing available Nationwide.
-Please contact us at 866-255-0593 or National@FurnishedHousing.com for more information.
+Churchill has short-term corporate housing available in New Jersey, New York, and Nationwide.
+For more information please contact us at 866-255-0593 or National@FurnishedHousing.com.